olliw42/mLRS-docu/docs/LUA.md

 1. If your radio has a 480x272 color screen (e.g. Jumper T16, Radiomaster TX16S) then use the "mLRS.lua" file
 2. If your radio has a black and white screen (e.g. Frsky Taranis X9E, Radiomaster Zorro) then use the "mLRS-bw.lua" file

-Depending on the device, some parameters are not available for configuration or cannot be changed.
-For instance, for a device which doesn't support a buzzer the parameter "Buzzer" is not available, and for a device which doesn't support diversity the parameter "Diversity" cannot be changed.
-Parameters which are not available are not displayed on the screen (i.e. the list of shown parameters can vary depending on the device), and parameters which cannot be changed are displayed with the current selection but are greyed out and cannot be edited.

 ## Setup

 Three things need to be done in order to use the Lua script: